manoelacs/manoelacs/README.md

 ### Hi there 👋
-I'm Manoela Santos Bachelor in Computer Science from the Federal University of Alagoas (UFAL), frontend developer.
+I'm Manoela Santos, Bachelor in Computer Science from the Federal University of Alagoas (UFAL), frontend developer.
 I am currently working on the development of responsive web systems using ReactJS, Gatsby, NextJS, TypeScript, Context api, Redux, Ant Design, Styled components, Less and Sass, integration with REST api and GraphQL.

 <!--
 **manoelacs/manoelacs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.